 Contributors

 Eugene Aucoin is a retired human resources director and university professor.
 He spoke around the world about nurturing human potential, but his passion is sharing his love for the teachings of Jesus.
-His first book Has Science Killed God? won Asia’s best Catholic book of the year in theology in 2020.
-His next book, with Novalis, will focus on the Beatitudes for inner peace and happiness.
-Eugene also gives seminars about faith.
+His first book won Asia’s best Catholic book of the year in theology in 2020.
+His latest one, with Novalis, is The Beatitudes: Eight Steps to Inner Peace and Happiness.
+He also gives seminars on these topics.

 Jan Bentham is a retired Religion Coordinator with the Ottawa Catholic School Board.
 She is a musician, serving in music ministry at St. Ignatius Parish in Ottawa.
 She currently works at St. Paul’s University with the Catholic Women’s Leadership Program.

 Pat Carter, CSJ is a disciple, a teacher and an advocate for the poor.
 She has been a Sister of St. Joseph for more than half of her life and loves to use words to inspire faith and laughter.
-She is a cantor at her parish of St. Jerome’s in Sault Ste.
-Marie.
+Sr. Pat loves to pray by singing.
+She enjoys reading and watching WNBA games in her spare time.

 Natalia Kononenko is the Editor of Living with Christ at Novalis.
 She has a Master of Divinity degree from Regis College and an Honours Bachelor of Arts degree in Christianity and Culture from the University of St. Michael’s College, both at the University of Toronto.
 Natalia loves to discover new saints, discuss issues of faith and how God acts in our lives.
 Natalia is also the Editor of this blog.
 You can reach her at natalia.kononenko@novalis.ca